appwrite/playground-for-swift/README.md

 2. Open `Sources/PlaygroundForSwiftServer/main.swift` file
 3. Copy the project id, endpoint, secret key from the Appwrite Console
 4. Update project id, endpoint, secret key by copying from the console in the `Sources/PlaygroundForSwiftServer/main.swift` file
-5. Run the `main` function in the file
+5. Run the playground:
+    - Xcode:
+        - Click **Run** with the `PlaygroundForSwiftServer` scheme selected
+    - Command Line:
+        - Execute `swift run` in the root of the repository
+    - Docker:
+        - Execute `docker compose up`
 6. You will see the JSON response in the console

 ### API Covered in Playground.